Gaijin Entertainment: History

 Gaijin Entertainment group generated 2.6% of all the Hungarian Software Industry profit in 2020.

 While Gaijin have produced a few single-player games in the 2000s, the company is now focused on free-to-play online titles.
 According to László Perneky, Gaijin's lead programmer, "Those who can decide on projects at the company mostly like to play multiplayer games".

 Origin of company name

 Gaijin Entertainment name comes from the Japanese word for foreigner.
-According to Anton Yudintsev, he was dreaming to enter Japanese market one day while staying true to their roots as a European company and accept their position of an outsider there.
+According to Anton Yudintsev, he was dreaming to enter the Japanese market one day while staying true to their roots as a European company and accept their position of an outsider there.
 Gaijin actually entered the Japanese market with the release of anime-style action game X-Blades in 2009.

-Gaijin's logo features snail that is a reference to Issa Kobayashi 's haiku:
+Gaijin's logo features a snail that is a reference to Issa Kobayashi's haiku, translated by R.H.
+Blyth as: